marcinduma/LTRCLD-2557/docs/aws-trust.md

 ## AWS Cloud Network Controller Login

-Using the IP found during site onboarding (can be also found in POD guide), connect via browser to CNC GUI for AWS instance.
-Make sure to use the same incognito mode as for AWS User tenant.
+Using the IP of AWS Cisco Clout Network Controller (can be found in POD deatils), connect via browser to CNC GUI for AWS instance.
+Make sure to use the same browser in which you logged in for AWS User Tenant.

 !!!Note
     The trust configuration CloudFormation script needs to be executed on AWS User Account!